 Shot in Portugal, Cosmos is a one of a kind movie, which resists any labels to be slapped onto its singularity.
 Is it a philosophical burlesque?
 A surrealist comedy?
 A metaphysical detective tale?
 It’s no mere coincidence that Cosmos bifurcates in its final act, offering at least two endings to choose from.
 The world premiere of the film took place at Locarno International Film Festival where Andrzej Żuławski won the Leopard for Best Direction and announced that he has written a new screenplay.
 There, at the festival, I had a privilege to talk with him about Cosmos.

 Thanks to Paulo Branco for invaluable help in organizing the interview

-, which is quotation from another poem by Pessoa.
-It is, actually, a perfect description of Cosmos
+NOTEBOOK: Lena and Witold recite a poem by Fernando Pessoa, "Magnificat."
+In English it comes from a collection entitled A Little Larger Than the Entire Universe, which is quotation from another poem by Pessoa.
+It is, actually, a perfect description of Cosmos.

 ANDRZEJ ŻUŁAWSKI: That's why it's in the film.